 Within this ecoregion the topographic diversity and the wide range of substrates result in many different habitats for cephalopods.
-In this region, the most abundant and commercially exploited species are long-finned squid Loliginidae and cuttlefish Sepiidae.
-Abundance of short-finned squid Ommastrephidaeincreases westwards towards Galicia, and decreases to the south of the Iberian coast.
-Octopodidae are abundant and heavily exploited along the Iberian coast by a large artisanal fleet, with concomitant social relevance.
+The most abundant and commercially exploited species are long-finned squid (Loliginidae) and cuttlefish (Sepiidae).
+The abundance of short-finned squid (Ommastrephidae) increases westwards towards Galicia and decreases to the south of the Iberian coast.
+Short-finned squid are abundant and heavily exploited along the Iberian coast by a large artisanal fleet, with concomitant social relevance.
 There are indications of a decline in octopus biomass index in Galicia and an increase off western Portugal.
 Stocks of both long-finned squid and short-finned squid have declined in the southern Bay of Biscay.

-Threatened and declining fish and shellfish species in the Bay of Biscay and Iberian Coast ecoregion according to OSPAR:
+Threatened and declining habitats in the Bay of Biscay and the Iberian Coast ecoregion according to OSPAR:

-Figure 10: Time-series of annual average for the relative spawning stock biomass by fisheries guild for benthic, demersal, crustaceans, and pelagic stocks.
+Figure 9: Time-series of annual relative spawning‑stock biomass (SSB to MSY Btrigger ratio) by fisheries guild for benthic, demersal, crustaceans, and pelagic stocks.
 Table A1 in the Annex details which species belong to each fish category.